jpc-hpe/chitshit/README.md

 ## Key mappings

 No keymap is provided by default.
 I am personally planning to use `<Leader><Leader>c`+whatever as no other plugin is using the "double leader" combination.
-The following is what I have in my `~/.nvim/lua/config/keymaps.lua` (yes I use LazyVim):
+The following is what I have in my `~/.nvim/lua/config/keymaps.lua` (yes, I use LazyVim):

 ```lua
 vim.keymap.set(